Mission Overview

 1g Constant Acceleration

 At relativistic speeds, two effects dominate interstellar travel.
 First, the ship can reach a very high fraction of the speed of light under sustained 1g acceleration.
 Second, time aboard the ship runs slower than time on Earth due to time dilation.
-Together, this means a destination that seems 'centuries away' in Earth years can be reached in far less ship time - without ever exceeding light speed.
+Together, this means destinations separated by centuries of Earth time can be reached in far less ship time - without ever exceeding light speed.

 Distance: - ly